Apurva0109/nd00333-capstone/starter_file/README.md

 Steps performed in the automl.ipynb for AutoML are:

 * Import all the dependencies
-* Set up workspace and initialize an experiment
+* Set up a workspace and initialize an experiment
 * Load registered dataset from workspace using **Dataset_get_by_name(ws,dataset_name)**
 * Prepare data: We have defined *pre_processing* function which returns features and targets as DataFrame and Series, respectively.
 * Concatenated data returned from pre_processing function in Dataframe, all_data.
-* Split the data into train and test sets in the ratio 80% and 20% respectively.
+* Split the data into train and test sets in the ratio of 80% and 20% respectively.
 * Save the training data and testing data in the folder training/train_data.csv or training/test_data.csv respectively.
 * Get the datastore and upload train_data.csv and test_data.csv to the datastore and create datastore referencing.
 ```